AlexArcPy/intern-wiki/Configuring-Test-Stack.md

-Test Stack configuration occurs through a single AMD module.
+Test Stack configuration occurs through a single AMD module that is specified using the `config` command-line argument.
 By convention, this module is typically placed at `my-project/test/teststack`, though Test Stack is designed to allow multiple configurations for instances where you want to quickly switch between different test configurations.

 The following configuration options are available: